-Paved way without vehicles, best for pedestrian walk with cafe on side of the way giving european feel to the visitors.
+Paved way without vehicles, best for a pedestrian walk with a cafe on side of the way giving a European feel to the visitors.

-Thanimai temple stands as the view point, which offers beautiful view of Bandipur and can be reached within an hour.
+Thanimai temple stands as the viewpoint, which offers a beautiful view of Bandipur and can be reached within an hour.